Why good Git hygiene matters

 Merge strategy

 Don’t squash.
 All of the work put into the Git history beforehand will continue to be valuable if you keep it around.
 A granular history will allow future readers to understand why any change was made, through tools like blame, diff, dissect.
-Squashing would be a lossy change that serves little purpose but to simplify the commit list.
-A short list only containing one entry per finished feature might look prettier than a long commit list containing plenty fix commits.
+Squashing would be a lossy change that serves no purpose other than a misguided sense of beautifying the commit list.
+A short commit list only containing one entry per finished feature might look prettier than a long commit list containing plenty fix commits.
 But no human is ever reading the commit history like that, so go with function over aesthetics!